Orford Ness National Nature Reserve

 Military defences have been a part of the Orford Ness landscape since the 17th century.
 During the Napoleonic Wars, a prominent Martello Tower was erected here - the most northerly of a cordon of similar towers along the east coast.

 During the Cold War Orford Ness was home to a joint US/UK secret project to create a radar listening post to detect missile and satellite launches, track aircraft, and act as a testing ground for secret intelligence research and development.
 The project was closed down in the mid-1970s, but the large steel building that housed the project is still there, now used by the BBC.

 Access to the Ness is by ferry from Orford Quay, for which a fee is payable, even for National Trust members.
 Access around Orford Ness is on foot, except for monthly trailer bus days - see details on the National Trust website.
-Regular guided tours are available covering natural history and military history, and there are over 5 miles of paths for visitors to enjoy.
+Regular guided tours are available covering natural history and military history, and there are over five miles of paths for visitors to enjoy.

 About Orford Ness National Nature Reserve